raspberry-pi-nano

 raspberry-pi-nano-buscar

-If we want to repeat the search for all occurrences in the file, we press repeatedly:
+If we want to repeat the search for all occurrences in the file, we repeatedly press:

-If instead we want to search and replace a text with another, we use:
+If instead we want to search and replace text with another, we use:

 Alt+R #Search and replace

-We write the text we want to search for and then the one we want to replace.
-In the bottom menu, we have the options to replace the occurrences:
+We type the text we want to search for and then the one we want to replace it with.
+In the bottom menu, the options to replace the occurrences appear:

 Sometimes it is useful to work with the lines and characters of a text document.
 If we want to see the row and column of the current cursor position, we use the combination:

-Alt+C #See the row and column of the cursor
+Alt+C #View the row and column of the cursor

-The status bar will show us the data about the cursor position, selection size, and document size.
+In the status bar, we see data about the cursor position, selection size, and document size.

 If we want to move the cursor to a specific column and row, we press: